ovansa/todo-api/README.md

 - `POST /register`: Register a new user.
 - `POST /login`: Log in a user and return a JWT token.
 - `GET /profile`: Get the logged-in user’s profile.
+This endpoint first checks Redis cache before querying the database.

 ### Todo Endpoints